dgroomes/javascript-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * DONE Parse commandline arguments passed to Node
+* DONE Node has some fancy console logging features in its standard libraries, like the `console.table` function.
+Is there more?
+Is there a way to update the output printed to the console dynamically?
+Like a progress bar?
+Answer: well, I found a very popular library called "cli-progress" so I'll just use that.
+And under the hood, it uses a lower-level abstraction called `Terminal` to render the content to the terminal.
+So with some more studying, I could learn from the `Terminal` code to figure out how to draw arbitrary stuff to the console.